Quick answer

 Safety tips

-- ✓Raw apple is hard and a choking hazard - cook until soft for young babies.
+- ✓Raw apple is hard and a choking hazard — cook until soft for young babies, or grate finely.

-- ✓Steam, bake, or roast apple until it mashes easily with your fingers.
+- ✓Steam, bake, stew, or roast apple until it mashes easily between your fingers.

 Try Nibli today to start planning your baby's meals.